huggingface/datasets/datasets/onestop_qa/README.md

 | c | Incorrect answer.
 Refers to an additional span. | Distractor Span |
 | d | Incorrect answer.
 Has no textual support. | - |

+The order of the answers in the `answers` list corresponds to the order of the answers in the table.

 ### Data Fields

 - `title`: a `string` feature.
 The article title.